Control Access to Records

 - If it’s a subset, what rules should determine whether the user can access them?

-Let’s say you create a new profile called Recruiter to give recruiters the object-level permissions they need.
+For our example Recruiter app, let’s say you create a new profile called Recruiter to give recruiters the object-level permissions they need.
 You restrict the power to delete recruiting-related objects, so recruiters will never be able to delete these objects.
 However, granting recruiters permission to create, read, or edit recruiting objects does not necessarily mean recruiters can read or edit every record in the recruiting object.
 This is a consequence of two important concepts:

 - The permissions on a record are always evaluated according to a combination of object-level, field-level, and record-level permissions.

 - When object-level permissions conflict with record-level permissions, the most restrictive settings win.